Venango County Court Records

 Venango County Sheriff's Office

-The Sheriff’s Office serves warrants — including bench warrants, domestic relations warrants, and district court warrants — and enforces Protection From Abuse orders.
-The office also conducts firearms license background checks and processes civil service of process.
+The Sheriff's Office serves warrants—including bench warrants, domestic relations warrants, and district court warrants—and enforces Protection From Abuse orders.
+The office also handles firearms license background checks and processes civil service of process.

 Venango County Sheriff's Office